-Apart from the restaurants on regular boats, many boat companies arrange for special culinary cruises.
+Apart from the restaurants on regular boats, many boat companies offer special culinary cruises.
 These always require advance reservations.

-- Lake Brienz and Lake Thun: many boats crossing these lakes have an on-board restaurant with extensive gastronomy options, ranging from breakfast to (warm) lunch dishes.
-These restaurants are indicated by a knife-and-fork icon in the pdf timetables, to which you’ll find links here and here.
-Some other boats, usually those operating in the early morning, have bistro options with hot and cold snacks.
-Bistros are indicated by a wine glass icon in the pdf timetable.
-On top of this, many themed culinary cruises are available.
-How about a beer boat, a brunch or breakfast ride, romantic dinner evening cruises or even a fajita cruise?
+- Lake Brienz and Lake Thun: many boats crossing these lakes have an on-board restaurant with great gastronomy options.
+Consult the pdf timetables (find links here and here) to see what's available for your boat tour.
+Restaurants are indicated by a knife-and-fork icon in the pdf timetables, to which you’ll find links.
+Boats operating in the early morning usually have bistro options with hot and cold snacks.
+Bistros are indicated by a wine glass icon.
+Themed culinary cruises are also available on both lakes: a fondue trip for example.

 - Lake Geneva: catering is available on most boats.
-The upper-deck restaurants are generally accessible to 1st class ticket holders, except for boats belonging to the Belle Epoque fleet, where 2nd class passengers can dine in the upper deck restaurant too.
-There are numerous special gourmet cruises as well, including a fondue festival, sunset and dinner cruises, a fish-themed cruise, and so on;
+Many have upper-deck restaurants that are accessible to 1st class ticket holders.
+There are numerous special gourmet cruises too, such as lunch and fondue rides.

 - Lake Lucerne: many boats have restaurants on the upper deck.
-We highly recommend a dining trip at Lake Lucerne: the restaurants offer extensive menus with lots of choices, including a proper selections of beers, wines and other drinks.
-You can enjoy a complete multi-course dinner if you pick a long route, for example all the way from Flüelen to Weggis or Lucerne.
-If you consult the pdf timetable (find a link here), this is how to interpret the icons: a wineglass indicates an on-board bistro with beverages and warm and cold snacks; a knife-and-fork icon indicates a restaurant.
-Special culinary cruises include breakfast, brunch, lunch and dinner cruises, plus many more options;
+We highly recommend a dining trip at this lake.
+The restaurants have menus with lots of choice.
+There's also a fine selection of beers, wines and other drinks.
+You can have a complete multi-course dinner if you pick a long route, such as Flüelen-Lucerne.
+Consult the pdf timetable (find a link here) and check the icons for your ride.
+A wineglass indicates an on-board bistro with beverages and warm and cold snacks.
+A knife-and-fork icon indicates a restaurant.
+Special cruises are available too, with varying culinary themes: raclette, brunch, fajita and candlelight rides for example.

 - Lake Lugano: gastronomy options differ per ride.
-There’s no standard fleet with on-board restaurants, but there are designated lunch, brunch and dinner tours between Lugano, Melide, Morcote and Porte Teresio.
-Themed dinner cruises are available too;
+There’s no standard fleet with on-board restaurants, but there are designated lunch, brunch and dinner tours.
+Themed dinner cruises are available too.

-- Lake Zurich: on-board catering is available on many regular boats, and you can choose from lots of culinary rides with a wide range of themes.
-Cheese fondue, beer, barbecue and hot stone grill are just a few examples.
+- Lake Zurich: on-board catering is available on many regular boats, and you can choose from lots of culinary rides with varied themes.
+Cheese fondue, beer and grill are just a few examples.

-Dining during a cable car ride is a spectacular gastronomy experience!
+Having a meal during a cable car ride is a spectacular experience.
 There are a few options:

-- enjoy a romantic dinner for two or three, or a tablegrill dinner for a larger group, during several rides up and down to Pfingstegg near Grindelwald;
+- Enjoy a romantic dinner for two or three, or a sky dinner for a larger group, during several rides up and down between Pfingstegg and Grindelwald.